Impala

 schema = 'new_table'

-name =schema) db.create_table(name, schema
+name =schema) client.create_table(name, schema

 By default, this stores the data files in the database default location.
 You can force a particular path with the location